MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

 - **Deploy software and applications**

-  Nearly all users rely heavily on software and applications not included with the core operating system to be productive and perform their job.
-Which software applications each user may need is highly variable in most organizations based on many different circumstances and criteria.
-In many cases, the full matrix of these requirements may not be fully known or understood by the central IT department, however, delivering and managing these applications is still the repsonsbility of that same IT department.
-Users should be able to request and install the applications they need to complete their job functions regardless of which endpoint they are using or where they are using it from.
+  Most users need and use software and applications not included with the core operating system.
+In many cases, IT doesn't know or understand the specific app requirements.
+However, delivering and managing these applications is still the responsibility of your IT team.
+Users should be able to request and install the applications they need to do their jobs, regardless of the endpoint they're using or where they're using it from.

-  - Software and applications should be deployed from a cloud-based system, like Intune or Configuration Manager (with a [CMG](/mem/configmgr/core/clients/manage/cmg/overview) and [co-management](/mem/configmgr/comanage/how-to-prepare-win10)).
+  - To deploy software and applications, use a cloud-based system, like Intune or Configuration Manager (with a [CMG](/mem/configmgr/core/clients/manage/cmg/overview) and [co-management](/mem/configmgr/comanage/how-to-prepare-win10)).

-  - User self-service should be considered to reduce initial provisioning time, eliminate unnecessary complexity, and reduce user confusion that may result from deploying software not needed by the end user.
-This is reduces the buden from IT from attempting to micro-manage and pre-determine every possible permutation or combination of software to install to users within the origanization.
+  - Consider user self-service. ??Does this mean users install their own apps??This option reduces initial provisioning time, eliminates unnecessary complexity, and reduces user confusion from deploying software not needed by the users.
+It reduces the burden from IT from attempting to micro-manage and pre-determine every possible permutation or combination of software to install to users within the origanization.

   For more information, see: